Dimmanzo/employed/README.md

 ## Database Schema

-The data model for this project includes key entities such as users, jobs, and applications, all connected through foreign keys to create relationships between employers, job seekers, job listings, and applications.
+The data model for this project includes key entities such as users, profiles, jobs, and applications, all connected through foreign keys to create relationships between employers, job seekers, job listings, and applications.

 - **Database schema** was designed using **dbdiagram.io**.

 ![Database Schema](media/db-schema.png)
 _Overview of all DB models_

-- **Users**: This table stores user information and supports two distinct roles: employers (who can post jobs) and job seekers (who can apply for jobs).
+- **Users**: This table stores core user information, including username, email, and password.
-It also includes standard fields like username, email, and password.
+- **Profiles**: This table extends the User model and stores additional information such as user roles (either "Employer" or "Job Seeker") and contact details (full name, phone number, address, and bio).
 - **Jobs**: This table contains job postings created by employers.
 Each job includes details such as the title, description, location, job type (e.g., full-time, part-time), and work type (e.g., remote, on-site, hybrid).
 Each job is associated with an employer (via a foreign key reference to the users table).
 - **Applications**: This table tracks job applications submitted by job seekers for specific jobs.
 It includes fields like the applicant's name, contact information, and a cover letter, as well as the application status (e.g., under review, accepted, rejected).
 Each application is linked to both a job and a user (the applicant).